Siphon880gh/devbrain/Game Development - Blender/Material Slotting - Split or divide mesh/HOW to split mesh into different parts - Blender.md

 ## Method 2 - Cut by plane

-Status: Untested fully.
-Tested the other method part way through
+Status: Tested partially only.
+Didn't have time to finish project.

 Draw a plane, then fold the line with "loop cuts" (Think Chinese fan) https://youtu.be/moPDPB4MY2U